Skip to main content

 • Decedent – the person who has died — who also may have been the testator at one time if a will was drafted.

 If there is a will, the probate court examines it to determine if it was legally created.
 In order to be valid, wills in Kentucky are required to be in writing, signed and dated by the testator, and signed by witnesses.
-Wills are examined to see if they list all the testator’s assets, if the assets are properly valued, and if the assets can be passed on the way the testator wanted.
+Wills are examined to see if they list all the testator’s assets, if the assets are properly valued, and if the assets can be passed on in the way the testator wanted.
 For example, a testator cannot disinherit his or her spouse unless there is a prenuptial agreement stipulating otherwise.

-A Lexington, KY, Probate Attorney Determines Which Assets Can Avoid Probate
+Assets That Can Avoid Probate

 Other assets that can be passed on without going through probate include:

-• Tenancy by the Entirety or Community Property With Right of Survivorship – These are forms of property ownership that function like joint tenancy, in that the survivor owns the entire property at the death of the other tenant, but these forms of ownership are only available to married couples.
+• Tenancy by the Entirety or Community Property with Right of Survivorship – These are forms of property ownership that function like joint tenancy, in that the survivor owns the entire property at the death of the other tenant, but these forms of ownership are only available to married couples.

 • Policies and Accounts with Beneficiary Designation, such as bank accounts, brokerage accounts, retirement accounts, and life insurance policies have named beneficiaries entitled to the assets in the account or the proceeds of the policy.